JKC-Codes/jkc-codes.github.io/site/Markup/posts/Creating Drafts In Eleventy.md

 // Page content
 ```

-To do so we'll need to add the directory specific data file from above into the folder that contains the draft pages:
+To do so we'll need to add the directory specific data file containing the computed data into the folder that contains the draft pages:
 <pre>
 blog
 	|- blog.11tydata.js